djangocon/2024.djangocon.eu/djangocon_2024/content/about/contact/2faqs.md

 title: FAQs
 layout: simple

-These are some frequently asked questons, kindly contact us for further assistance if you can't find the answers to your questions here.
+These are some frequently asked questions, kindly contact us for further assistance if you can't find the answers to your questions here.

 **Do I need a visa to Vigo Spain?**
 This will depend on the country you will be coming from.
 Some countries don't need a visa to enter Spain, but others do.
 You can find out if you need a visa to enter Spain using this link.
 If your country is part of the list provided in the link given below then you need a visa to visit spain.
 If you don't find your country, then you don't need a visa.
 Check it here [Countries who needs visa ](https://www.schengenvisainfo.com/who-needs-schengen-visa/)

 **What are the ticket prices for DjangoCon Europe?**
-For everything concerning ticket kinldy check it here [Tickets](https://pretix.evolutio.pt/evolutio/djceu2024/)
+For everything concerning ticket kindly check it here [Tickets](https://pretix.evolutio.pt/evolutio/djceu2024/)

 **Do you provide Invitation to aid visa application?**
 The organizers of DjangoCon offer invitation letters to assist with your travel arrangements.
 Click [here](https://2024.djangocon.eu/information/hospitality/) to request one